nagysaad/get-all-repos-by-entering-username/README.md

 Adding pagination for users with a large number of repositories.
 Including additional repository details such as forks and issues.
 Implementing error handling for invalid usernames or network issues.
-This description should help you present the project clearly on GitHub!